AuReMe/esmecata/README.md

 - [ontosunburst](https://github.com/AuReMe/Ontology_sunburst).

 **Warning**: due to the fact that datapane is no longer maintained, it requires a version of pandas lower than `2.0.0`. `esmecata_report` has been used with pandas `1.5.3`.
+The replacement of datapane by panel is under development to solve this issue.

 `esmecata_gseapy` requires:
 - [gseapy](https://github.com/zqfang/GSEApy).